What Is Keratoconus?

 Treatment Options for Keratoconus

-Eyeglasses that correct for the changes in the cornea are often the first treatment.
+Eyeglasses that correct the changes in the cornea are often the first treatment.
 Contact lenses are often more effective than eyeglasses, since glasses can’t correct peripheral vision.
 You may find soft contacts to be sufficient to relieve symptoms, at least initially.
 If those don’t work, other lenses, such as rigid or hybrid types, may help.

 However, some patients only achieve lasting symptom relief through corneal transplant surgery, or Keratoplasty.
 Fortunately, new techniques are being developed to provide alternatives to a full transplant.
-Learn more when you visit Campus Eye Group in Hamilton, New Jersey.